JKTKops/Haskell-Tutorials/Practical-Intro/0-Intro.md

 I won't cover using Stack as a build tool - that is straight forward enough to find on Stack's tutorial page and I feel that is sufficient.

-If you're approaching Haskell for the first time, and you do not know much about it, these videos can still be for you!
+If you're approaching Haskell for the first time, and you do not know much about it, this series can still be for you!
 Haskell is what is known as a "lazy, pure functional language."
 "Lazy" means the language will wait to compute values until they are actually needed.
 This requires "purity," which means functions cannot have side effects.
 "Functional" means that functions are values as much as numbers or lists are values.
 If you have experience with lambda